Abizern/abizern.github.com/source/about/index.markdown

 My DVCS of choice is [Git](http://git-scm.com "Main Git site"), and I intermittently blog about it at [365Git](http://365git.tumblr.com).

-I type using the Dvorak keyboard layout - but my actualy keyboard is still in the QWERTY configuration.
+I type using the Dvorak keyboard layout - but my actual keyboard is still in the QWERTY configuration.
 It stops me looking at the keyboard.
 It took a good few months before I was able to type properly, but I'm glad I did it.
 I only wish iOS devices had the Dvorak option.